 Starling from Farseer trilogy was raped by an Outislander invader, but aborted the child, which unfortunately left her infertile.

 Tillu from Megan Lindholm's The Reindeer People was captured and abused by four men, after which she gave birth to Kerlew.

 Need by Carrie Jones has a character outright using this phrase, though whether it's "really" rape is a matter of a brief debate.
 The woman consented...because she was under heavy threats to herself and her family.
 And then the disaster that this was supposed to avoid happened anyway.
 The child is Zara herself.

 At least some of the half-human half-Fae characters in The Dresden Files are the children of rape.
 One of them was the product of a human woman raped by a troll.
 In one short story, we're introduced to a Grendelkin, who can only reproduce this way, with the offspring clawing its way out of the poor "mother".

-The title character of Stephen King's Carrie may have been the result of marital rape, as revealed by her religious fanatic mother Margaret directly before her attempt to Off the Offspring.
-Carrie's mother and father, being extremely religious strongly disliked and were repulsed by sex; however Margaret implies that they couldn't resist no matter what and that her father raped her one night when he was drunk, which made Margaret even more ashamed when she enjoyed it.
+The title character of Stephen King's Carrie may have been the result of marital rape, as revealed by her religious fanatic mother Margaret directly before her attempt to kill her.
+Carrie's mother and father, being extremely, puritanically religious, strongly disliked and were repulsed by sex; however Margaret implies that they couldn't resist no matter what and that her father raped her one night when he was drunk, which made Margaret even more ashamed when she enjoyed it.
 Margaret then thought that she had "a cancer of the womanly parts" until a doctor told her she was pregnant.

 Bruce Robertson, the brutal misanthropic policeman in the Irvine Welsh novel Filth (1998), is revealed to have been conceived after his mother is raped by "The Beast".